miniconnect/holodb/README.md

 }
 ```

-For other frameworks, the solution should be similarly simple.
+The solution should be similarly simple for Spring or other frameworks.

 Now, all of your entities will be backed by HoloDB tables with automatic configuration.
 To fine-tune this configuration, you can use some annotation on the entity classes.